 In the wise words of parent educator, Janet Lansbury, the message that children need to hear from adults when they are in a state of distress is: “We are here to help when you are out of control and we see the discomfort behind your behavior.”
 So instead of assuming that a child is seeking negative attention, say to yourself “Pay attention!” and work to discover what has triggered that child into distress.
 And most importantly, use the child’s behavior as a guide to find out what he or she needs from you relationally at that moment.

-I provide a roadmap for this lens shift for childhood educators and other providers in my upcoming book Beyond Behaviors: Using Brain Science and Compassion to Understand and Solve Children’s Behavioral Challenges.
+I provide a roadmap for this lens shift for parents, educators and other providers in my upcoming book Beyond Behaviors: Using Brain Science and Compassion to Understand and Solve Children’s Behavioral Challenges.

-Stay tuned for updates on my new book about the shifting sands of how we define behavioral challenges, due early 2019 by signing up for my newsletter at the top of this page.
+Stay tuned for updates about the shifting sands of how we define behavioral challenges, by signing up for our newsletter at the bottom of this page.